montoyamoraga/transparency/README.md

 # transparency

-## about
+## About

+transparency is an ongoing project by [Aarón Montoya-Moraga](http://montoyamoraga.io/)

-transparency site with information about myself. it can be accessed at [montoyamoraga.io/transparency](http://montoyamoraga.io/transparency/)
+transparency can be accessed at the website [montoyamoraga.io/transparency](http://montoyamoraga.io/transparency/) and the code lives at the repository [github.com/montoyamoraga/transparency](https://github.com/montoyamoraga/transparency)

 ## technology